WHO WE ARE

 The Coordinator of Social Activities is tasked with creating social activities to enrich student life at the College.
 In conjunction with the Vice-President of Finance, the Coordinator of Social Activities also oversees expenditures on events and parties hosted by Congress.
-He is the Chair of the Social Activities Committee and works alongside the Member at Large, who is the Vice-Chair of the committee.
+He is the Chair of the Social Activities Committee.

 The Coordinator of External Affairs is in charge of managing external relationships between the Marianopolis Student Union and other CEGEPs and Universities in and around Montreal.
 A first year elected position, the Coordinator ensures the representation of MSU interests among both public and private institutions.
 An executive member of the Coalition of Anglophone CEGEPs, (COAC), the Coordinator of External Affairs is required to organize at least one major intercollegiate project in the year.